FoodTruckNerds/docs/README.md

 # FTN Documentation

-To get started developing with FoodTruckNerdz, go to the organization's [profile page](<https://www.github.com/FoodTruckNerds/>) on GitHub.
+To get started developing with FoodTruckNerdz, go to the organization's [Profile page](<https://www.github.com/FoodTruckNerds/>) on GitHub.

 The `obsidian` folder is an Obsidian docs hive.
 We will be moving away from Obsidian, due to its proprietary nature.